yannikkellerde/GNN_Hex/some_thoughts.md

 I am not scared of C. However, I think it makes sense to use python not only because I am more comfortable with it, but also to use pytorch-geometric and other modules to build upon in python.

 However, I am aware that python can be slow at times and during MCTS this can be a heavy limiting factor.
-My graph library graph-tool has it's core data structures and algorithms implemented in C++.
+The graph library that I use, graph-tool, has it's core data structures and algorithms implemented in C++.
 It is possible to [write extensions for it in C++](https://graph-tool.skewed.de/static/doc/demos/cppextensions/cppextensions.html).
 If it becomes nescessary, I could rewrite some functionalitly of my hex graph as a C++ extension (such as removing dead and captured cells) to decrease runtime.
 ### MCTS and Batching